What’s happening

 Inside Two River is a series of arts and humanities events—specially curated for each of our productions.
 Multiple events take place each month and most are free.
 Events include: book club discussions, craft nights, film screenings, social events, open rehearsals, poetry readings and more.

-Artistic Director Justin Waldman hosts an intimate conversation with Murder on the Links adaptor and director, Darko Tresnjak.
+Artistic Director Justin Waldman hosts an intimate conversation with The Monsters playwright and director, Ngozi Anyanwu.
 Coffee and cookies will be available starting at 5:30 PM, with the discussion set to start at 5:45 PM.

 Pride Night